neondatabase/website/content/docs/guides/prisma.md

 ```

 - A pooled Neon connection string adds `-pooler` to the endpoint ID, which tells Neon to use a pooled connection.
 You can add `-pooler` to your connection string manually or copy a pooled connection string from the **Connection Details** widget on the Neon **Dashboard**.
 Use the **Pooled connection** checkbox to add the `-pooler` suffix.
 - Neon uses PgBouncer to provide [connection pooling](/docs/connect/connection-pooling).
-Prisma requires the `pgbouncer=true` flag when using Prisma Client with PgBouncer, as described in the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).
+Prisma Client v5.9 and earlier requires the `pgbouncer=true` flag when using Prisma Client with PgBouncer, as described in the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).
+Both the pooled Neon connection string and the `pgbouncer=true` flag are required.
-- Both the pooled Neon connection string and the `pgbouncer=true` flag are required to use Noen's connection pooler with Prisma.
-See the example above.
+- Prisma Client v5.10 and higher does not require the `pgbouncer=true` flag when using a pooled connection.
+You can exlcude this option from your connection string if you are using the latest Prisma Client.

 ### Connection pooling with Prisma Migrate